Steve Xerri has been a teacher, musician and designer. He is now dividing his time between making pots and writing poems.

 In May 2019 his poems Bird Music : Aubade and Nocturne (now available in Mutter/Land) were read as part of the programme ‘Birds of Paradise’ in St Mary-le-Bow church on Cheapside during the Brandenburg Choral Festival.

-Steve is a member of the Guildhall School of Music and Drama’s Poetry Forum.
+Steve is a member of the Guildhall School of Music and Drama’s Poetry Forum and sits on the committee of CB1 Poetry which, until lockdown happened, had successfully been running poetry readings for many years.

 To contact him please send an email to email@example.com